Satoru Iwata NEVER Punched a Man at an Investor Meeting

 For anyone who is interested in learning more about Satoru Iwata's inspiring life and career, I highly recommend these two books:

-I also recommend listening to people who knew Iwata personally tell stories about him, such as Kit & Krysta.
+I also recommend listening to people who knew Iwata personally talk about him, such as Masahiro Sakurai, Reggie Fils-Aimé, Kit & Krysta, and others.

 If anyone would like to reach me to discuss this, you can do so via email: chad [dot] timblin [at] gmail